JasonDJung/ESP32-C3-Devboard/documentation/cad-tutorial.md

 <figure align="center">
   <img src="Images/schematics/layout-2-schematic.png" alt="Switch to PCB Layout" />
 </figure>

-Start by clicking the "Update PCB with changes made to schematic" button and place the footprints somewhere in the middle of the page.
+Start by clicking the `Update PCB with changes made to schematic` button and place the footprints somewhere in the middle of the page.
 If you make changes to your schematic later on, you should use this button.

 <figure align="center">
   <img src="Images/schematics/pull-updates.png" alt="Pull Updates from PCB" />
 </figure>

 After initially pulling in footprints from your schematic, it should look something like this:

 <figure align="center">
   <img src="Images/layout/update.png" alt="Initial Layout" />
 </figure>